Week in History: June 17 - 24

 OTD: June 21, 1916 - Mary Burlingame Wins Bid for Island in Biscayne Bay

-On June 21, 1916, the Florida Internal Improvement Fund (IIF), accepted the bid of Margaret Burlingame for what became Burlingame Island.
-Mary Brickell filed a law suit in July of 1916 to block the sale of the land mass which ultimately was confirmed by the supreme court of Florida.
-The island is now known as Brickell Key on Claughton Island today.
+On June 21, 1916, the Florida Internal Improvement Fund (IIF), accepted the bid of Margaret Burlingame to purchase what became Burlingame Island.
+Mary Brickell filed a lawsuit in July 1916 to block the sale of the land mass.
+Ultimately, the Florida Supreme Court ruled in favor of the legality of the transaction leaving the island in the possession of the Burlingame family.

 OTD: June 21, 2012 - Miami Heat Win Second NBA Championship